Skip links

 The wisdom teeth or the third molars are one of the most interesting parts of the human dental system.
 But they also raise some concerns and questions about their need and possible risks.

-Wisdom teeth, are remnants of the human evolutionary process when our ancestors had larger jaws and ate very rough foods.
+They are remnants of the human evolutionary process when our ancestors had larger jaws and ate very rough foods.
 These additional teeth helped in chewing these foods to bits as they required more force to be broken down.
-But with human diets shifting to softer and cooked foods, and with the reduction in size of the human jaw, there was no longer the need for wisdom teeth.
-However, wisdom teeth have not been completely removed from the evolutionary process and many people still get them, although with various problems.
+With human diets shifting to softer and cooked foods, and with the reduction in size of the human jaw, there was no need for them.
+However, wisdom teeth have not been completely removed from the evolutionary process and many people still get them.

 Problems that are Related to Wisdom Teeth

 While some people have no problems with their wisdom teeth, others suffer from various issues that require removal of these teeth.
-Some of the most common problems associated with wisdom teeth include:
+Some of the most common problems associated with this include:

-- Impaction: Sometimes the jaw is not large enough to accommodate the wisdom teeth, and they get stuck in the gum line or only partially come through.
-The wisdom teeth that are partly or fully erupted can cause pain, swelling and increase the chances of getting an infection.
+• Impaction: Sometimes the jaw is not large enough to accommodate the teeth, and they get stuck in the gum line or only partially come through.
+The teeth that are partly or fully erupted can cause pain, swelling and increase the chances of getting an infection.

-- Misalignment: The wisdom teeth may develop in an abnormal position, which may lead to crowding of the other teeth.
+• Misalignment: They may develop in an abnormal position, which may lead to crowding of the other teeth.
 This can result in crowded teeth, shifting of teeth, and bites that are not quite right.

-- Infection and Gum Disease: Wisdom teeth are located at the back of the mouth, which makes it challenging to clean them effectively and reduces the chances of developing plaque, cavities, and gum disease.
+• Infection and Gum Disease: They are located at the back of the mouth, which makes it challenging to clean them effectively and reduces the chances of developing plaque, cavities, and gum disease.
 Infections around wisdom teeth can lead to pain, swelling, and discomfort.

-- Cysts and Tumors: Sometimes, wisdom teeth can cause the formation of cysts or tumors which may lead to the loss of other teeth, bone, or nerves.
+• Cysts and Tumors: Sometimes, they can cause the formation of cysts or tumors which may lead to the loss of other teeth, bone, or nerves.

 Do You Need to Have Your Wisdom Teeth Removed?

-The decision to remove wisdom teeth depends on various factors, including:
+The decision to remove them depends on various factors, including:

-- Dental Examination: Your dentist will take an X-ray and perform a clinical examination to evaluate the state of your wisdom teeth and if they are impacted or prone to impaction.
+• Dental Examination: Your dentist will take an X-ray and a clinical examination to evaluate the state of your teeth.

-- Symptoms: You may need to have your wisdom teeth removed if you are experiencing pain, swelling, infection, or having difficulty chewing food.
+• Symptoms: You may need to have your them removed if you are experiencing pain, swelling, infection, or having difficulty chewing food.

-- Age: It is easier to extract wisdom teeth in young people since the roots have not fully grown, which reduces the chances of complications during the surgery.
+• Age: It is easier to extract them in young people since the roots have not fully grown.
+This reduces the chances of complications during the surgery.

-- Tooth Alignment: Wisdom teeth may need to be removed if they are crowded and impact the alignment of other teeth in the mouth.
+• Tooth Alignment: They may need to be removed if they are crowded and impact the alignment of other teeth.

-- Oral Health Risks: People who have had dental diseases like tooth decay, gum disease, or infections are more likely to have problems with their wisdom teeth and may need to have them removed.
+• Oral Health Risks: People who have had dental diseases or infections are more likely to have problems with their wisdom teeth.

 Process of having the wisdom teeth removed.